 If you want, you can reach out to a campus resource for help.
 However, if you would prefer confidentiality, be careful.
 Generally, those who provide mental health services to students do not have to report any information about a sexual assault; and, those who regularly assist survivors, such as employees or volunteers in the health, women's, or sexual assault center only have to report non-identifying information.
 However, this is not the case at every school; and, if a survivor is under the age of 18, certain people may be required by law to report identifying information about their sexual assault to police.
 (2)

 For more information about your state's mandatory reporting laws, please visit RAINN.
-You can also find out which resources are confidential on your campus by referring to your school's website or handbook; and, you can contact a free, confidential, and 24/7 hotline on our CRISIS HOTLINES page.
+You can also find out which resources are confidential on your campus by referring to your school's website or handbook; and, you can contact a free, confidential, and 24/7 hotline in our Crisis Hotlines section.

 While we encourage you to report your sexual assault to your college or university, as well as to law enforcement, please understand that choosing to report is a personal decision.
 It is understandable and okay if you do not want to report it or are unsure of whether or not you do right now.

 But, just in case you decide to report it to law enforcement or know that you want to now, write down everything you can remember about your sexual assault, and keep it in a journal that you can add more memories to as they come.
 Also, do not shower, bathe, use the restroom, brush your teeth, comb your hair, change your clothes, or clean up the area where this happened.
 The police may want to collect evidence from the crime scene, and you may want to have a sexual assault forensic exam, which we will discuss in the next step.
 By not doing these things now, you will increase the chances of important evidence being collected for your case.
 (3)